How do you retire with real estate?

 Take, for example, Joe and Ali Olson.
 The couple managed to retire at 29 after committing to saving 80% of their income.
 The two got married in 2008 when they were in College.
 They maintained a cheap lifestyle while in College and used their savings to buy rental properties.
 Presently, the couple has 19 rentals and spend most of their early retirement volunteering and picking up hobbies.
 They have a blog where they share their experience.

-3. Keep Track of Your Rental Property Numbers
+3. Track The Numbers

 Keeping track of your investments is essential as it will help you have a clear picture of how much income you’re generating.
 It would be best if you set a goal for the amount you want to gain.
 Also, include the money required to keep the properties in good condition and for upgrades.
 You should factor in emergencies as well as something that may happen to your property.